 The controller owner of the primary logical drive attempts to communicate with only its mirrored controller in the secondary storage subsystem.
-As shown in Figure 34 on page 105, controller A in the primary storage subsystem attempts to communicate with controller A in the secondary storage subsystem.
+As shown in Figure 36, controller A in the primary storage subsystem attempts to communicate with controller A in the secondary storage subsystem.